 When the spirit responded, "I, you, he," Kay gasped and exclaimed that Funakoshi's portrait on the kamiza had just morphed into a three-dimensional image and projected itself out towards her.
-Quan tried to explain how Sensei once told him that Funakoshi's picture did that sometimes, but Kay had seen enough.
+Quan recalled how Sensei had told him that Funakoshi's picture did that sometimes, but Kay had seen enough.
 She sprang to her feet and rushed out of the room declaring, "I'm out of here!"